xXbaodeptraiXx/BedrockServer2000/README.md

 ### Current features

-- Auto start server
-- Server closing message to let players know that the server will close in 10 seconds
+- Server stop message to let players know that the server will close in 10 seconds
-- Automated backup saving
-- Automated backup loading
+- Automated backup saving, loading and other automated functions
 - Configuration file

 ### Unimplemented features